jon32446/gym-tracker/README.md

 4. Give the app a name (or keep the default) and tap "Add"
 5. The app icon will appear on your home screen

+## Updating the App

+When the app is updated, you will see an "Update Available" notification at the bottom of the screen when you open the app.
+You have two options:

+1. **Update Now**: Click this button to immediately reload the app with the latest version
+2. **Later**: Dismiss the notification and continue using the current version

+If you don't see the notification or need to force an update:

+1. Close the app by swiping it up from the app switcher
+2. On iOS, go to Settings → Safari → Advanced → Website Data
+3. Find and remove the data for the app's domain (jon32446.github.io)
+4. Reopen the app from your home screen

 ## Local Development

 To run this app locally for development: